GET IN TOUCH

 Photo editing software user interface with 3D model

-The software’s API, together with PhotoRobot software, uses photogrammetry scanning techniques to generate 3D models from our photos.
+The software’s API, together with PhotoRobot software, uses photogrammetry scanning techniques to create a 3D model from photos.
 It takes information about the physical object via recording, measuring, and interpreting our imagery.
 We then use this information to replicate the object in the form of a 3D digital asset.

 These assets make for compelling product content for product pages, marketing campaigns, online marketplaces like Shopify, video games and more.
 They come in the form of anything from basic, interactive 3D models, to product configurators, and immersive AR experiences.